 - VSF: content-addressed binary serialization, unambiguously typed, compact wire format

-- TOKEN: passless cryptographic identity — social key recovery, no central authority
+- TOKEN: passless cryptographic identity with social key recovery and no central authority

 - CLUTCH: twelve layer post-quantum key exchange

-- A=1: authenticate once via social attestation (two humans vouch in person) — all subsequent access uses cryptographic proofs derived from that single event, never credentials again
+- A=1: authenticate once via social attestation (two humans vouch in person), then all subsequent access uses cryptographic proofs derived from that single event, never credentials again

-- Rolling-chain encryption: 256-link BLAKE3 chains, ACK-gated advancement — message deletion and editing are cryptographically detectable; first messenger where tampering is provably visible
+- Rolling-chain encryption with 256-link BLAKE3 chains and ACK-gated advancement makes message deletion and editing cryptographically detectable; first messenger where tampering is provably visible

-- Transport-agnostic P2P stack — UDP primary, TCP fallback, USB, BT/BLE/mesh; session-layer fully decoupled from transport; blast mode + FIN/retry, binary backoff (1/256s), no per-packet ACK
+- Transport-agnostic P2P stack over UDP primary, TCP fallback, USB, BT/BLE/mesh; session-layer fully decoupled from transport; blast mode + FIN/retry, binary backoff (1/256s), no per-packet ACK

 - FGTW DHT: Kademlia-based peer discovery, handle → peer resolution; no ICANN, no CAs, no central authority; direct P2P paths 3–6× lower latency than server-relayed messaging

-- Ring memory replaces page tables — two's complement wraparound, 2-instruction bounds check, no TLB, no MMU page walks; continuous per-process offset rotation makes ROP impossible by construction
+- Ring memory replaces page tables via two's complement wraparound and 2-instruction bounds checks; no TLB, no MMU page walks; continuous per-process offset rotation makes ROP impossible by construction

-- Structural elimination, not mitigation — fork, signals, setuid, VFS, OOM killer, ~340 of Linux's ~350 syscalls: these do not exist in the architecture, they are not sandboxed or patched around
+- Structural elimination, not mitigation: fork, signals, setuid, VFS, OOM killer, and ~340 of Linux's ~350 syscalls do not exist in the architecture, not sandboxed or patched around

-- Five kernel responsibilities only: memory (rings + grants), scheduling, capability-gated IPC, boot (vault root scan), interrupt routing to userspace — every driver is a restartable userspace process
+- Five kernel responsibilities only: memory (rings + grants), scheduling, capability-gated IPC, boot (vault root scan), and interrupt routing to userspace; every driver is a restartable userspace process

-- Bare-metal bring-up verified: DWC3 USB controller, SD 4-bit block I/O, hot-reload of 72KB kernel binary over Photon Transport in under 1s — no fastboot
+- Bare-metal bring-up verified: DWC3 USB controller, SD 4-bit block I/O, hot-reload of 72KB kernel binary over Photon Transport in under 1s without fastboot

-- Duplex fiber polarity and loss diagnosis without equipment at the far end — one technician, no loopback, no coordination
+- Single technician duplex fiber polarity and loss diagnosis without equipment at the far end, no loopback, no coordination

-- 605nm / 515nm matched-luminosity LEDs — passes colourblind-safe by design, not as an afterthought
+- colourblind friendly 605nm / 515nm matched-luminosity LEDs

 - Direct application to telecom fiber verification: SFP link qualification, duplex A/B polarity, multi-run identification